 See how to deploy and configure Kubeapps on VMware Tanzu™ Kubernetes Grid™

-Review our FAQs section on the Kubeapps chart README .
+Review the FAQs section on the Kubeapps chart README .

-If you are ready to jump in and test, add code, or help with documentation, follow the instructions on our start contributing documentation for guidance on how to setup Kubeapps for development.
+If you are ready to jump in and test, add code, or help with documentation, follow the instructions on the start contributing documentation for guidance on how to setup Kubeapps for development.

 Take a look at the list of releases to stay tuned for the latest features and changes.